shawjitesh/LeetCode75/README.md

 ## 🚀 Recent Updates

+- **🆕 Added Best Time to Buy and Sell Stock with Transaction Fee** - Added multi-dimensional dynamic programming solution with efficient O(n) state machine approach for finding maximum profit with transaction fees using hold and sold states
 - **🆕 Added Longest Common Subsequence** - Added multi-dimensional dynamic programming solution with efficient O(m × n) approach for finding longest common subsequence using space-optimized DP
 - **🆕 Added Unique Paths** - Added multi-dimensional dynamic programming solution with efficient O(m × n) approach for counting unique paths in a grid using 2D DP
 - **🆕 Added Domino and Tromino Tiling** - Added dynamic programming solution with efficient O(n) approach for counting tilings of a 2×n board using dominoes and trominoes with optimized recurrence relation